Isle of Wight Guru

 Alas, the Isle of Wight's pier collection has slowly been eaten by the sea over the last few decades.
 Over the years there have been 11, but there are now four left.

-Ryde Pier is attractive but is really just a grand place for Wightlink to park the catamaran, Yarmouth Pier is a pretty walkway for fishing and Totland Pier is currently being rebuilt after spending many years with more holes in it than an episode of Midsomer Murders.
+Ryde Pier is attractive but is really just a grand place for Wightlink to park the catamaran, Yarmouth Pier is a pretty walkway for fishing and Totland Pier has recently being rebuilt into a restaurant after spending many years with more holes in it than an episode of Midsomer Murders.

 Sandown's Pier then is the only one that offers indoor attractions, with bowling, a bar, a children's play area and minigolf.
 It is pretty garish, but that's what you were hoping for wasn't it?